 | The Top 30 Web Design Mistakes Why can't we see that our web pages suck?
 I've never figured out the answer to this question.
 The closest I've come is an article "Why can we predict other people's behavior more accurately than our own? " In the world of web design, we can see other people's mistakes, but not our own, because we're too close and too familiar with our own pages.
 My two web design checklists make web design much simpler.
 Checklist #1 is so simple that a brain-dead senior-level executive can use it to see if their web site sucks.
 The answer sheet: If you check the box for any of the questions, your web site sucks.
 There is one problem, though.
 The mistakes in Checklist #1 are fatal.
 First Impression / Big Picture We've designed our site to meet our organization's needs (more sales/contributions) rather than meeting the needs of our visitors.

+Law Offices of Lainey Feingold.
+How We Really Use the Web.
 Why are things always in the last place you look for them?
-Because you stop looking when you find them. —Children’s riddle

 May 21, 2017 When using large-screen images on smaller screens, remove images that don’t add information.
 Section 508 Checklist.
-You are here: Home > Articles > WebAIM Section 508 Checklist Part 1: for HTML The following standards are excerpted from Section 508 of the Rehabilitation Act, §1194.22.
+You are here: Home > Articles > Section 508 Checklist Part 1: HTML The following standards are excerpted from Section 508 of the Rehabilitation Act, §1194.22.